anconi-lab/UD-APARM/README.md

    (with a installed gfortran: apt install gfortran, in UBUNTU)

 The pre-compiled Linux UD-APARM file ("ud-aparm-linux") can be downloaded from https://github.com/anconi-lab/UD-APARM.
-After creation of the directory "/home/ud-aparm" in your linux distro, into .bashrc includes the following line:

-alias ud-aparm='/home/ud-aparm/ud-aparm-linux'

-After editing such a file, download ud-binary-1P21-sym.tar and extract the files:
+download ud-binary-1P21-sym.tar and extract the files:

 >tar  -xvf ud-binary-1P21-sym.tar

 >cd ud-binary-1P21-sym

-to run UD-APARM (for a initial test):
+to run UD-APARM (for a initial test): in the current directory:

 >./ud-aparm-linux